4x3lpri3t0/7languages7weeks/README.md

 ### ![prolog]

-General purpose logic programming language associated with artificial intelligence and computational linguistics.
+Logic programming language associated with artificial intelligence and computational linguistics.

 Prolog has its roots in first-order logic, a formal logic.
 Unlike many other programming languages, Prolog is declarative: the program logic is expressed in terms of relations, represented as facts and rules.
 A computation is initiated by running a query over these relations.